Robin131998/Assignment3/README.md

 - Verify that bias reports are generated in real-time when imbalances are detected.
 - Test whether reports provide actionable insights to developers.

-### Tasks:
+### Actionable Tasks:
-- [ ]  Create a reporting system for bias metrics and imbalances.
+[ ] Develop a reporting system that includes metrics like bias percentage and diversity distribution.
-- [ ]  Ensure real-time integration of the reporting system with data analysis tools.
+[ ] Ensure real-time integration of the reporting system with data analysis tools.
-- [ ]  Test the clarity and usability of generated reports.
+[ ] Test generated reports for clarity, usability, and accuracy.
+[ ] Provide documentation on interpreting and using reports effectively.

 System Requirements
 --